tomma24ss/orsi-video-platform/README.md

 ## ✅ **How to Use This**

-1. Replace `<your-username>` in the GitHub clone URL.
+1. Clone the GitHub clone URL.
-2. Adjust the `<WSL2-IP>` with your actual WSL2 IP address.
-3. Ensure all folder structures match as described.
+2. Ensure all folder structures match as described.
-4. Test the setup by running:
+3. Test the setup by running:

 ```bash
 chmod +x start.sh